ooo-dev-code/Backend/README.md

 ﻿# E-commerce

-A list of all my backend projects
+A list of all my backend projects with Django.